 Keep humidity above 50%.

-Fertilizer: Fertilize only in spring and summer and use a well-balanced fertilizer every second week.
+Fertilize only in spring and summer and use a well-balanced fertilizer every second week.
 Dilute to half the recommended strength and reduce fertilizer use in winter to no more than once a month.
 Do not fertilize in the first year of when just repotted.
+Check out our article on nutrients and fertilizer for more info.

-Propagation: Propagation is best done from seeds whereas cuttings are more difficult to propagate.
-Seeds need to be fresh as they chances of bringing seeds to sprout is quickly vanishing within weeks.
+Propagation is best done from seeds whereas cuttings are more difficult to propagate.
+Seeds need to be fresh as the chances of bringing seeds to sprout is quickly vanishing within weeks.

 Prune in spring if possible as this is when your plant is growing the best and you are not risking any major setbacks.
 Furthermore, the more you cut off the top the bushier your plant will grow as it won’t need all the energy to grow higher.